Upper School (8 & 9 Grades) Academic Curriculum

 Upper School science at Fenn is a rigorous laboratory program that prepares students for secondary school science and beyond.
 Students are expected to demonstrate mastery of laboratory, critical thinking, and expression skills.
 The program emphasizes designing and conducting controlled experiments and accurately identifying variables.
 Students summarize lab activities and controlled experiments through formal lab reports.
 In addition to formal assessments such as tests, quizzes, and lab reports, students are assessed on their lab performance, the quality of their lab notebook, and lab practical exams—students sit for two formal comprehensive exams during the course of the academic year.
 Students work in cooperative groups within heterogeneous class sections to complete the course of study.

-Resources and texts used in Upper School science:
+Resources and texts used in Upper School Science include:

 Upper School Social Studies